DenisGorbachev/spool/README.md

 ### How can I receive a refund of my investment?

-Convince other players to invest in your pool
+Convince other players to invest in your pool.
+If you don't win, you will receive a refund up to the sum they invested in your pool.
+If you do win, you will receive a refund + winnings.

-* You will **receive a refund** if somebody else invests in your pool (up to the sum of other players' investments - [learn more](#how-can-i-receive-a-refund))

-The creator of the winning pool is getting his money back anyway (plus winnings), so he doesn't need a refund.
+#### Example #1

+* You invest 10 ETH in your pool.
+* Bob invests 20 ETH in your pool.

+You will receive a 10 ETH refund.

+#### Example #2

+* You invest 10 ETH in your pool.
+* You invest 2 ETH in Alice's pool.
+* Bob invest 5 ETH in your pool.

+You will receive a 5 ETH refund (up to Bob's investment).

 ### Can I invest in multiple pools?